sassoftware/viya4-iac-azure/docs/user/DockerUsage.md

 ## Build the Docker image

-Run the following command to create the `viya4-iac-azure` Docker image that will be used in subsequent steps:
+Run the following command to create the `viya4-iac-azure` Docker image using the provided [Dockerfile](../../Dockerfile)

 ```bash
 docker build -t viya4-iac-azure .
 ```

-NOTE: The Dockerfile for the container can be found [here](../../Dockerfile).
+The Docker image `viya4-iac-azure` will contain Terraform and 'kubectl' executables.
+The Docker entrypoint for the image is `terraform` that will be run with sub-commands in the subsequent steps.

 ## Prepare Docker Environment File for Azure Authentication

 Follow either one of the authentication methods described in [Authenticating Terraform to access Azure](./TerraformAzureAuthentication.md) and create a file with the authentication variable values to use with container invocation.
+Store these values outside of this repo in a secure file, for example

-Store these values outside of this repo in a secure file, for example `$HOME/.azure_docker_creds.env`.
+`$HOME/.azure_docker_creds.env`.
 Protect that file with Azure credentials so only you have read access to it. **NOTE:** Do not use quotes around the values in the file, and make sure to avoid any trailing blanks!

-Now each time you invoke the container, specify the file with the [Docker `--env-file` option](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) to pass on Azure credentials to the container e.g.
+Now each time you invoke the container, specify the file with the [`--env-file` option](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) to pass on Azure credentials to the container e.g.

 ```bash
 docker run <...> \